deeg05/dhome_linux/README.md

 # dhome_linux
-DHome application for linux mobile (GTK)
+DHome application for mobile linux (GTK) qt will be at https://github.com/deeg05/dhome_linux-qt
 # Stage: planning